threerings/narya/src/as/com/threerings/README.txt

   I will play around with trying to just use a Timer with a 1ms interval, and see if the frequency is limited to the actual framerate.

+- All methods must be marked with the 'override' keyword if they override a method in their parent, except for toString(), even though it's defined for Object.
+Ya got me...

+- 'protected' doesn't mean the same thing in ActionScript: it means that ONLY subclasses can access a field/method, other classes in the same package cannot access it.